Project Production & Development

 The Living Memory Project

-We worked with communities and groups across the Black Country to host collection days, training events and creative workshops.
-We commissioned 5 artists to produce new work in response to the project's core themes and awarded 6 bursary commissions to emerging artists.
-We presented the final exhibition at the New Art Gallery Walsall in 2021.
+Engaging with communities across the Black Country, we hosted collection days, training sessions, and creative workshops.
+We commissioned five artists to create new works inspired by the project's themes and awarded six bursaries to emerging artists.
+The culmination of the project was a showcase exhibition at the New Art Gallery Walsall in 2021.

 Our Spake